SELLING A BUSINESS? LEGAL MISTAKES TO AVOID

 Reap the Benefits of Ample Preparation

 The above are just a few errors in the legal realm that individuals who set out to sell a company too often make and regret after the fact.
-When preparing to sell your firm, the cost of investing in the legal aspects of selling your business are well worth your time and money.
+When preparing to sell your firm, the cost of investing in the legal aspects of selling your business is well worth your time and money.
 If your legal bases are covered, you will have a much more successful experience selling your business.
-The best preparation you can make before putting your business up for sale is with the advice of experienced mergers and acquisitions transactions attorney and the business guidance of a proven M&A broker and adviser, investment banker or – for smaller deals – a business broker.
+The best preparation you can make, before putting your business up for sale, is the advice of an experienced mergers and acquisitions transactions attorney and the business guidance of a proven M&A broker and adviser, investment banker or, for smaller deals, a business broker.

 About IBG Business:

 IBG’s professionals have provided merger and acquisition services to the US middle market since 1986.
-Their award winning M&A broker and advisor experts have an industry leading track record of 1,100 + successful transactions.
-For more information see www.IBGBusiness.com .
+Their award-winning M&A broker and advisor experts have an industry-leading track record of 1,100 + successful transactions.

 ARIZONA COLORADO NEW MEXICO OKLAHOMA PENNSYLVANIA